Approach

 6. AI Technology Trends

 Where the technology is heading matters as much as where it is today.
-These data points reveal the shape of what is coming, and why firms that invest in AI infrastructure now will have a structural advantage in 18 to 24 months.
+These numbers show the shape of what is coming, and why firms that invest in AI now will have a structural advantage in 18 to 24 months.

 29. "I don't think the industry has realized anywhere near 10% of their potential even at present capability."
 Andrej Karpathy (former Tesla AI Director, OpenAI founding member) said this in December 2025.
-Not about future AI capabilities.
-About current ones.
-The models that exist right now can do far more than most organizations are asking them to do.
+Not about future AI.
+About what already exists.
+The models we have right now can do far more than most organizations are asking them to do.

 Source: Andrej Karpathy, December 2025

 30. Training GPT-4 cost $100 million.
 GPT-5 is projected at $1 billion.
 GPT-6 at $10 billion.
 Each generation of frontier model costs roughly 10x more to train.
-This exponential cost curve will consolidate AI model development among a shrinking number of companies.
-For PE firms, this has two implications: the moat around model providers is deepening, and the cost of building your own foundation model is permanently out of reach.
+That curve will consolidate AI model development into a shrinking number of companies.
+For PE firms, two implications: the moat around model providers is deepening, and building your own foundation model is permanently out of reach.

 Source: Kai-Fu Lee, 2024

-31. Notion AI's attach rate surged from 20% to over 50% in one year, reaching approximately 50% of company ARR.
-This is the clearest proof point that AI features can transform existing software businesses.
-For PE firms evaluating SaaS portfolio companies, the question is whether the company's product lends itself to AI augmentation, and whether management has the capability to execute on it.
+31. Notion AI's attach rate jumped from 20% to over 50% in one year, reaching about 50% of company ARR.
+This is the clearest proof that AI features can transform existing software businesses.
+For PE firms evaluating SaaS portfolio companies, the question is whether the product lends itself to AI, and whether management can actually ship it.

 Source: a16z, Early 2026

-32. Horizontal AI applications account for 60% of spending, while vertical (industry-specific) applications account for 40%.
-The market is still tilted toward general-purpose AI tools.
+32. Horizontal AI applications account for 60% of spending.
+Vertical (industry-specific) applications account for 40%.
+The market still tilts toward general-purpose tools.
 But the vertical segment is growing faster, and it is where the deepest moats are built.
-For PE firms, vertical AI companies in financial services, healthcare, and legal represent the most defensible investment opportunities.
+For PE firms, vertical AI companies in financial services, healthcare, and legal are the most defensible investment opportunities.

 Source: a16z, 2025